WalletDNA

 Can I verify a client's stated holdings?

 Yes.
-From a wallet address you can confirm balances and transaction history directly against the public ledger, with USD valuation at the time of analysis — rather than relying solely on a client's self-reported figures.
+From a wallet address you can confirm balances and transaction history directly against the public ledger — both current and as of any date you choose (e.g. the balance-sheet date), with USD valuation from a stated price source — rather than relying solely on a client's self-reported figures.

 Can I screen a client or their counterparties for sanctions and AML risk?